-The Group regularly reviews and revises all the policies and procedures with respect to risk appetite.
+The Group regularly reviews and revises all the policies and procedures with respect to strategic and regulatory requirement.
 The risk appetite statement shall be approved by the Board and amendments to risk measures or the addition of new ones may be added every year.